Darckore/tnac/docs/README.md

-# Totally Not Another Calculator (under construction)
+# Totally Not Another Calculator

 This is tnac - Totally (Absolutely, Positively, Definitely) Not Another Calculator.
 Well, except it kind of is.
 Written entirely in C++.